Inspiration Behind Jessie’s Journey

 Though I was very much a little girl, I often found myself following my brother and his friends: playing cowboys, exploring local flood drainage pipes, playing Marco Polo and always getting caught, and tagging along to the county fairs.

 My favorite musical My Fair Lady, was released in 1964 with Audrey Hepburn and Rex Harrison.
-As Jessie’s story starts, we find her at Ascot’s reopening day after World One.
+As Jessie’s story starts, we find her at Ascot’s reopening day after World War One.

 Though My Fair Lady was set between 1912-13 before the war with a very strict social structure, after the war it still predominated during Ascot Week and made a perfect contrast to Jessie’s American western manners.
 In my late teens and early twenties, the ERA (Equal Rights Amendment, which regrettably never passed) was introduced, and women became vocally active for the demand of equal right in pay and place in society.
 Jessie’s character is the essence of every woman’s desire to be uninhibited and do just as they desire after being raised in a male dominated home.